grafana/agent/docs/user/configuration/flags.md

 ### Report use of feature flags

 Grafana Agent provides the flag `-usage-report` to report the use of feature flags to grafana.com.
-This helps to understand which enabled features are being used of your running Agent instance (all data sent is anonymous).
+This helps to understand which enabled features are being used as part of your running Agent instance.
+All data sent is anonymous.

 ## Configuration file